Nabi0-0/data-science-analytics/README.md

 ## Wine & Spirits Retail Optimization System

-A comprehensive data science and analytics solution for optimizing inventory management, reducing inefficiencies, and extracting actionable insights from sales, purchase, and inventory data.
+A complete analytics and automation system for inventory optimization, sales forecasting, supplier performance tracking, and cost reduction — designed for a large-scale retail environment.

 ---